rlayers/pawpaw/CONTRIBUTING.md

 #### **Did you write a patch that fixes a bug?**

-* Open a new GitHub pull request with the patch.
+* Open a new GitHub pull request with your patch.

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

+#### **Did you write an enhacement to PawPaw?**

+* If you have a suggestion that would make this better, please fork the repo and create a pull request.

+* You can also simply open an issue with the tag "enhancement".

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**